Ahmed-Sheriff/Neighborhood-Map-App/README.md

 ### How to use this application

-- The user can just click on any marker on the map to get more details about.
+- You can just click on any marker on the map to get more details about.

-- Or just choose a place from the search input menu to know more about or choose a place to know more about from the sidebar list.
+- Or just Choose a restaurant from the side bar list menu or search for your favourite one from search input and click on the marker to know more details of it

 ------